Alaska-Dispatch-News/a4a-creative-samples/README.md

 # AMP4ADS Examples for Creative Developers
-The Google AMP4ADS (A4A) initiative aims to provide a faster and better ad experience while applying to the same principles of [Google AMP]().
+The [Google AMP4ADS (A4A)](https://github.com/ampproject/amphtml/blob/master/extensions/amp-a4a/amp-a4a-format.md) initiative aims to provide a faster and better ad experience while applying the same principles of [Google AMP](https://www.ampproject.org/).
 It's very similar to the regular AMP spec, but has a few more restrictions.
-Just like a regular AMP document it must not include any custom Javascript and must have a CSS footprint of no more than 50kb inline.
+Just like a regular AMP document it must not include any custom Javascript.
+It also must have a CSS footprint of no more than 20,000 bytes.

-This repository includes the following:
+This repository includes the following to help creative developers get up to speed with AMP:

 * Simple boilerplate/starting point for your own creatives
 * Banner advert (Static 300x250 creative)